Search

 Building Your Online Course With the Lister Model

-So, you are building a course for the online environment.
+You are building a course for the online environment.
 What an exciting adventure!
-When building an online course, you may use a similar method to what you used when developing a course previously, or you may use an entirely new technique.
+When building an online course, you might use a similar method to what you used when developing a course previously, or you might use an entirely new technique.
 Either option is a good option.
-But, you may have a few questions when you first begin such as: How do I organize my materials?
+But you may have a few questions when you first begin: How do I organize my materials?
 How do I display my materials?
 How do I make sure my students work together?

-How to Set up Your Canvas Notifications
+How to Set Up Your Canvas Notifications

 Did you know you can elect to receive notifications via email related to specific actions in your Canvas account?
 Notification preferences are applied across your account to all of your courses.
 However, you can change notification settings for individual courses within each course by clicking View Course Notifications from the home page of the course.